cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/gradle.html.md

 Total time: 2.543 secs
 </pre>

-From this point it should be possible to carry out most tasks available as part of vmc from within Gradle.
+From this point it should be possible to carry out most tasks available as part of cf from within Gradle.
 For more information on configuration options within Gradle, take a look at the gradle-cf-plugin project on Github - https://github.com/melix/gradle-cf-plugin